eslint/eslint/docs/rules/no-proto.md

 ## Rule Details

-When object is created `__proto__` is set to the original prototype property of the object’s constructor function. `getPrototypeOf` is the preferred method of getting "the prototype".
+When an object is created `__proto__` is set to the original prototype property of the object’s constructor function. `getPrototypeOf` is the preferred method of getting "the prototype".

 The following patterns are considered warnings: